-- Specify tags: #special #GTD.active #ProductTypes.hardware - ∘ Prefix with # . - Separate tag sets from tags with a period, if applicable. - Don't type spaces in tag sets and tag names. - Upper and lower casing is ignored. - Autocomplete will appear as you type to assist with entry. - You can also type a new keyword tag, #details, or tag for an existing tag set, #gtd.finished and it will be created automatically. - · Delete existing tags by backspacing over them.
+- Specify tags: #special #GTD/active #ProductTypes/hardware - Prefix with # . - $\circ$ Separate tags nested within tag sets using a slash ( #GTD/active ). - Don't type spaces in tag sets and tag names. - Upper and lower casing is ignored. - · Autocomplete will appear as you type to assist with entry. - You can also type a new keyword tag, #details, or tag for an existing tag set, #gtd/finished and it will be created automatically. - · Delete existing tags by backspacing over them.

-- Specify custom data expressions: #FullName="George Browning" #price=49.99 - ∘ Prefix with # . - · Don't type spaces in custom data keys. - · Upper and lower casing is ignored. - Autocomplete will appear as you type to assist with entry. - Enter unformatted values, like 1234.99.
+- Specify custom data expressions: #FullName="George Browning" #price=49.99 - Prefix with # . - Don't type spaces in custom data keys. - Upper and lower casing is ignored. - Autocomplete will appear as you type to assist with entry. - Enter unformatted values, like 1234.99.
 Curio will apply the custom date key's formatting automatically when displaying the values, like \$1,234.99. - Use double quotes if the value has a space in it. - Delete existing custom data assignments by backspacing over them.

-- Specify resources: @georgeB @SteveJobs @BrowningGeorge - Prefix with @ . - Don't type spaces or commas in resource names. - Upper and lower casing is ignored. - · Autocomplete will appear as you type to assist with entry. - You can also type a new resource name, like [efred], and it will be created automatically. - Delete existing resources by backspacing over them.
+- Specify resources: @georgeB @SteveJobs @BrowningGeorge - Prefix with @ . - Don't type spaces or commas in resource names. - Upper and lower casing is ignored. - Autocomplete will appear as you type to assist with entry. - You can also type a new resource name, like @fred , and it will be created automatically. - Delete existing resources by backspacing over them.